*ATTENTION*

 Notice of Property Tax Assessment Board of Appeals Hearing

-The Wells County Property Tax Assessment Board of Appeals (PTABOA) will meet for the first time in 2023 will be January 23, 2023, in the Commissioner’s Room in the Courthouse Annex at 223 W Washington Street, Bluffton, Indiana at 8:30 a.m.
-The Board will consider any appeals of property tax assessment or other business properly brought to the board .
+The Wells County Property Tax Assessment Board of Appeals (PTABOA) will hold a meeting on Monday October 6, 2025.
+It will be in the Commissioner’s room in the Courthouse Annex at 223 W Washington St. Bluffton, Indiana beginning at 9:00 am.
+The Board will consider properties that have been appealed for the 2025 pay 2026 tax year.

-Upon completion of the business at hand, the Board will recess until the next succeeding second Monday of the month adjourning sine die in December 2023.
+Upon completion of the business at hand, the Board will recess sine die until the next scheduled meeting.

-Normally the meetings are open unless and until private financial information of the appellant is being presented.
+This is an open meeting unless private financial information of the appellant is being presented.

 Property Tax Calculator